MarcKloter/zkStrata/README.md

 ## Language Reference
 ### Statement Syntax
-A statement consists of two groups of expressions: a list of subjects and a concatenation of pedicates providing information about them:
+A statement consists of a list of subjects along with a concatenation of predicates expressing claims about them:

 ```
 PROOF FOR subjects THAT predicates